 There are a lot of folks out there who love ice-cream but not the effects the dairy content can have on them.
-This dairy free coconut and almond ice-cream is the answer to that dessert dilemma.
+This vegan dairy-free coconut and almond ice-cream is the answer to that dessert dilemma.

 There is no refined sugar in this recipe, the sweetness comes from the medjool dates and banana with a bit of sweetness from the coconut milk.

 Adding in the spiciness of cinnamon and vanilla and a pinch of sea salt really ramps up those flavours and makes this a delightful summer time treat that is not too naughty at all!

 First things first, to really get the most from the coconut and almonds we want to toast them in a dry pan.
 Toasting nuts of any kind really brings out their flavour by heating and releasing their essential oils.

 Set these aside to cool and then simply blitz all the ingredients in a food processor till smooth and creamy.